Professional Fighters League: Acquisition of Bellator MMA

-At the end of each regular season fighters from each division are ranked by point totals and the four highest ranked advance to the playoffs.
-In the semi-finals, the first ranked faces the fourth ranked and the second ranked faces the third ranked.
-The winners of these fights then face off other in a 5 round championship fight which carries a $1,000,000 prize.
+Merge with MVP

-Prior to 2021, PFL Playoffs consisted of the 8 highest ranked fighters.
-In the women's lightweight division, the top four fighters make the playoffs, similar to the 2019 rules.
-The four fighters who make the playoffs advance directly to the semifinals in each division.
-There are no longer any quarterfinals, nor a situation where a fighter must compete twice in one night.
+In July 2026, it was announced that PFL would merge with the Most Valuable Promotions organization.
+The new company will be backed by existing PFL investors Founding Investors 885 Capital and Knighthead Capital Management while being led by Jake Paul and Nakisa Bidarian with PFL executive John Martin still as CEO.
+The combined company will operate under the MVP banner.

 PFL Challenger Series

-PFL Challenger Series is an American mixed martial arts series.
+PFL Challenger Series was an American mixed martial arts series.
 Young and up-and-coming male and female MMA fighters will compete for a slot in the PFL tournament season and a chance at $1 million.
 Each week, the PFL Challenger Series will consist of a celebrity guest panel featuring personalities in film, athletics and sports.
 In the 2021 debut airing of the PFL Challenger Series, the celebrity guest panel included NFL stars Ray Lewis and Todd Gurley and entertainers Jeremy Piven and Wiz Khalifa.

 The inaugural PFL Challenger Series streamed on FuboTV and Fubo Sports Network from February 2022 to April 2022.

 PFL Europe

-Starting in 2023 PFL Europe will feature the top emerging European MMA fighters, and will be broadcast during prime local hours with all events staged in Europe.
+PFL Europe was a feature the top emerging European MMA fighters, and will be broadcast during prime local hours with all events staged in Europe.

 The first event took place on March 25, 2023 in Newcastle, England.